microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/columndefinition.md

 ms.date: 09/11/2017
 title: ColumnDefinition
 ---
-# ColumnDefinition resource
+# columnDefinition resource

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

 ## JSON representation

-Here is a JSON representation of a ColumnDefinition resource.
+Here is a JSON representation of a columnDefinition resource.

 <!--{
   "blockType": "resource",